less than 1 minute read

 I created a special file photorec.sig, started Photorec again, and had my files back!

-I recorded also a mini tutorial which you can watch in a multimedia way, enjoy:
+I also recorded a mini tutorial which you can watch in a multimedia way.
+Enjoy:

 Updated: